-The school-based health center role for the Office of Third Party Billing is to bill Medicaid and private insurance companies for the services that are provided to our students.
+The Office of Third Party Billing bills Medicaid and private insurance companies for the school-based health center services that are provided to our students.
 One major challenge in the billing process is to ensure payment from the insurance company.
 In order to receive payment on a rejected claim, research must be conducted and billing documents reviewed, the company contacted, and adjustments made.
 The substantial amount of follow-up required makes the documentation of the service critical to appeal the claims that are denied.

-Medicaid Home and Community-based Autism Waiver Program
+Medicaid Home and Community-Based Autism Waiver Program

 The Medicaid Home and Community-based Autism Waiver program is a medical assistance program that was developed as a joint effort between the MSDE and DHMH in order to offer support at home and in the community to this extremely challenging population.
 This program offers services including intensive individual support services, respite care, environmental accessibility adaptations, family training, and residential habilitation.
 Eligibility for waiver services is determined by technical, financial, and medical criteria, and openings are filled on a first-come, first-served basis.
-Originally begun with only 150 openings, the waiver program currently has over 900 participants statewide.
+Originally begun with only 150 statewide openings, the waiver program currently is capped at over 900 participants statewide.
 There are no plans at this time for increasing the state cap.
 Openings only become available when a child reaches the age of 21, moves out of the state, or no longer meets eligibility requirements.